HarcourtsAcademy/grav-ha-user/pages/02.qualifications/01.australia/01.nsw/nsw-certificate-of-registration.md

   - Those who wish to become registered real estate salespersons in Australia
   - Existing real estate salespersons moving interstate or from another country wishing to register as a salesperson
   - People from other sectors of the real estate industry wishing to further develop their knowledge or skills in specific areas
-  - Managers wishing to have a clearer understanding of what their new recruits are learning
+  - Harcourts managers wishing to have a clearer understanding of what their new recruits are learning

 course_content :
   - title: You Will Learn